DFE-Digital/login.dfe.public-api/README.md

 | 404              | No users were found with the specified roles for the requested organization, resulting in an empty array |
 | 500              | An error occurred on the server.
 Please ensure that secrets like secrets, API keys, or tokens are correctly configured.
 If the issue still persists, please contact the support team for assistance |

-This will return a response in the following format
+This will return a response in the following format for UKPRN
 ```
 {
     "ukprn": "organisation-ukprn-id",